-A few years ago, I had my mind blown by a two day private police motorcycle course with a great instructor.
-It really opened my eyes, and I came away with an appreciation for a part of my riding that I had ignored – low speed maneuvers.
-Jerry the Motorman Palladino makes a business out of teaching the police techniques that make motorcycle cops so comfortable with the low speed stuff.
+A few years ago, I had my mind blown by a two-day private police motorcycle course with a great instructor.
+It really opened my eyes, and I came away with an appreciation for a part of my riding that I had ignored – low-speed maneuvers.
+Jerry, the Motorman Palladino, makes a business out of teaching the police techniques that make motorcycle cops so comfortable with the low-speed stuff.
 By low speed, I mean walking speed.
-By maneuvers, I mean stuff like pulling away from a curb while making a a u-turn, and doing a u-turn within two parking spots in a lot.
+By maneuvers, I mean stuff like pulling away from a curb while making a u-turn and doing a u-turn within two parking spots in a lot.

-If I’ve lost your interest already, good luck making a u-turn on a narrow country road, or doing your role in a group ride that needs to do something in a parking lot.
-Personally, I find it embarrassing to have to paddle around, and I just prefer to choose riding my way into and out of tight spots in parking lots and other low speed venues.
+If I’ve lost your interest already, good luck making a u-turn on a narrow country road or doing your role in a group ride that needs to do something in a parking lot.
+Personally, I find it embarrassing to have to paddle around, and I just prefer to choose to ride my way into and out of tight spots in parking lots and other low-speed venues.

-In the course, they had clover leaf and tight u-turn and other setups to challenge the rider.
-The instructor was fantastic at spotting my weaknesses, and creating situations that simply could not be mastered without improving in the areas that needed it.
-My personal challenge was making either a left or right turn at full lock from a stop, on command.
+In the course, they had cloverleaf tight u-turns and other setups to challenge the rider.
+The instructor was fantastic at spotting my weaknesses and creating situations that could not be mastered without improving in the areas that needed areas.
+My personal challenge was making either a left or right turn at full lock from a stop on command.
 (The instructor would say “right” or “left” at the last moment).

-The reason I had trouble with this is simply that I did not have enough really low speed saddle time to develop a subtle clutch hand.
-I noticed that few of the online “how to u-turn a motorcycle” videos sufficiently emphasized using the clutch for speed control.
+The reason I had trouble with this is simply that I did not have enough really low-speed saddle time to develop a subtle clutch hand.
+I noticed that few online “how to u-turn a motorcycle” videos sufficiently emphasized using the clutch for speed control.

-Like most things motorcycle, a little practice on a regular basis will yield enormous results.
+Like most things motorcycles, a little practice regularly will yield enormous results.
 Surprisingly, you can’t help but be better with both throttle and clutch at higher speeds, once you are smoother at lower speeds.

 Is that all there is to it?
-No. of course not.
+No. Of course not.
 Will this make a huge difference?
 Absolutely.
-It is much easier to lean at low speeds and weight the outside of the bike, once you can confidently accelerate or maintain speed by using the clutch.
+It is much easier to lean at low speeds and weigh the outside of the bike, once you can confidently accelerate or maintain speed using the clutch.

-Honestly, I don’t know all the physics involved, but it seems logical that by keeping the engine revs up, you also get the benefit of the engine’s gyroscopic effect.
-Inherently, using the clutch to modulate speed seems to be smoother and seems to provide a smoother weight shift on the bike.
-Whatever the reason, this is just one of those things that works.
+Honestly, I don’t know all the physics involved, but it seems logical that by keeping the engine revs up, you also benefit from the engine’s gyroscopic effect.
+Inherently, using the clutch to modulate speed seems smoother and provides a smoother weight shift on the bike.
+Whatever the reason, this is just one of those things that work.